 Reselling shoes isn’t a rare phenomenon.
 A quick look at Amazon and eBay will reveal you a secondhand pair of sneakers up for grabs for every brand new pair.
 The process of shoe selling is all too common that there are people who made reselling shoes a profitable full-time job.

 However, there are only a handful of people who have built an empire as shoe resellers.
 Arguably the most successful sneaker reseller is Benjamin Kapelushnik.
 Also known as Benjamin Kickz and owner of the sneaker marketplace Sneaker Don, he started in the business at 13 in 2013 and made it big two years after.

-However, if we’re realistic, unless you know someone like DJ Khaled, it will be impossible for you to make that much money in two years.
+However, if we’re being more realistic, unless you know someone like DJ Khaled, it will likely be impossible for you to make that much money in two years.
+That doesn’t mean you should stay out of the sneaker resale game, though!
 If you follow the process of flipping shoes, you can get around $80-100 per pair for starters.

-Both brands have produced lines of sneakers and shoes for athletes and artists, Some of those lines have withstood time and exponentially increased their value since their release.
-Some brands have made waves (Reebox) and are poised to make one (Under Armour, Big Baller Brand).
+Both brands have produced lines of sneakers and shoes for athletes and artists.
+Some of those lines have withstood time and exponentially increased their value since their release.
+Some brands have made waves (Reebok) and are poised to make one (Under Armour, Big Baller Brand).
 However, if you’re in the sneaker industry, you can’t go wrong with these two brands.

 Below are some of the more popular expensive shoes in the market pioneered by the two brands:

-- Air Jordan 12 ($100,000+) – Micheal Jordan needs no introduction.
+- Air Jordan 12 ($100,000+) – Michael Jordan needs no introduction.
 Aside from his accomplishments as a basketball player, he established the Jordan brand that comprises his line of Nike shoes.
 In fact, you can quickly make a list of most expensive sneakers based on his shoes alone.
 The most affordable pair of Jordan shoes could go for $4,500 (Jordan III OG) on resale.
 However, the Jordan 12 collection is easily the most expensive pair of shoes in the Jordan line.
 In particular, the Jordan 12 Flu Game shoes, where he willed his body to score 38 points in a pivotal game 5 of the 1997 NBA Finals, tops the list at a whopping $104,000.

 - Nike Air Yeezy 2 “Red October” ($6,000) – Kanye West is one of the most popular artists to date.
 His fame prompted Nike to launch their first non-athlete collaboration pair of sneakers.
 Released in 2009, Red October was initially sold for $250.
 Since then, the pair is resold between $5,600 to $6,400.
-West collaborated with other footwear such as Louis Vuitton, BAPE, and adidas.
-The latter started their partnership with West that ended up being the adidas Yeezy Boost line.
+West collaborated with other footwear such as Louis Vuitton, BAPE, and Adidas.
+The latter started their partnership with West that ended up being the Adidas Yeezy Boost line.
 In fact, a pair of Yeezys is some of the most coveted shoes in the market outside of Jordans.